sirmrmarty/n8n-nodes-claudecode/README.md

 **Bring the power of Claude Code directly into your n8n automation workflows!**

+> **Attribution**: This project is based on and extends the excellent work by [holt-web-ai](https://github.com/holt-web-ai/n8n-nodes-claudecode).
+We've added enhanced features including comprehensive planning workflows, improved project path handling, and better debugging capabilities.

 Imagine having an AI coding assistant that can analyze your codebase, fix bugs, write new features, manage databases, interact with APIs, and automate your entire development workflow - all within n8n.
 That's exactly what this node enables.

 [![n8n](https://img.shields.io/badge/n8n-community_node-orange.svg)](https://n8n.io/)